-Section 500.
-Introduction
+Section 500: Introduction

-- 1. Commercial and recreational fisheries are among the oldest and most widespread human uses of the Ocean SAMP area and are of great economic, historic and cultural value to the state of Rhode Island.
+- 1. Commercial and recreational fisheries are one of the oldest and most widespread human uses of the Ocean SAMP area and are of great economic, historic and cultural value to the state of Rhode Island.
 Commercial fisheries sustain Rhode Island coastal communities by providing jobs to fishermen and supporting businesses and industries, as well as food for local consumption or export throughout the United States and overseas.
 Recreational fisheries, which here includes recreational fishing that takes place aboard for-hire party and charter boats as well as recreational anglers fishing from private boats, also support businesses and families throughout Rhode Island and are a key element of the region's recreation and tourism economy.
-All Rhode Island fisheries, both within the Ocean SAMP area and inside Narragansett Bay, also have significant non-market value in that they provide Rhode Islanders with a connection to the sea and to New England's rich maritime history. - 2.
-The purpose of the Ocean SAMP is to protect sustainable existing uses, resources, and habitats, and to guide future uses of the Ocean SAMP area.
-While it is recognized there is a need to restore fish habitat and recover depleted stocks, the goal of the Ocean SAMP is not to engage in fisheries management.
-Commercial and recreational fisheries in the Ocean SAMP area are already managed by a host of different agencies and regulatory bodies which have jurisdiction over different species and/or different parts of the Ocean SAMP area.
-In many cases, these entities have overlapping jurisdiction over the state and federal waters of the Ocean SAMP area.
-Entities involved in managing fish and fisheries within the Ocean SAMP area include, but are not limited to, the Atlantic States Marine Fisheries Commission (ASMFC), the Rhode Island Department of Environmental Management (RIDEM), the New England Fishery Management Council, the Mid-Atlantic Fishery Management Council, and the NOAA National Marine Fisheries Service (NMFS).
-For further information on fisheries management, see Chapter 10, Existing Statutes, Regulations, and Policies. - 3.
+All Rhode Island fisheries, both within the SAMP area and inside Narragansett Bay, also have great non-market value in that they provide Rhode Islanders with a connection to the sea and to New England's rich maritime history. - 2.
+The purpose of the Ocean SAMP is to protect existing uses, resources, and habitats, and to guide future uses of the SAMP area.
+It is not to engage in fisheries management.
+Commercial and recreational fisheries in the SAMP area are already managed by a host of different agencies and regulatory bodies which have jurisdiction over different species and/or different parts of the SAMP area.
+In many cases, these entities have overlapping jurisdiction over the state and federal waters of the SAMP area.
+Entities involved in managing fish and fisheries within the SAMP area include, but are not limited to, the Atlantic States Marine Fisheries Commission (ASMFC), the Rhode Island Department of Environmental Management (DEM), the New England Fishery Management Council, the Mid-Atlantic Fishery Management Council, and the NOAA National Marine Fisheries Service (NMFS).1 For further information on fisheries management, see Chapter 10: Existing Statutes, Regulations, and Policies. - 3.
 The objectives of this chapter are to summarize existing information about current commercial and recreational fisheries resources and activities within the Ocean SAMP area; highlight the economic, social, cultural, and historic value of these activities to Rhode Island; and outline policies for managing these activities within the context of other existing and future uses.
-Accordingly, this chapter focuses primarily on commercially and recreationally important species that are targeted within the Ocean SAMP area by Rhode Island fishermen.
-The methodology for selecting these species is outlined below in Section 510.
+Accordingly, this chapter focuses primarily on commercially and recreationally important species that are targeted within the SAMP area by Rhode Island fishermen.
+The methodology for selecting these species is outlined below in section 510.
 This chapter focuses on current baseline conditions based on the best available existing data and information.
-Per the NMFS Northeast Regional Office Protected Resources Division, this chapter also includes discussion of finfish "Species of Concern" which may occur within the Ocean SAMP area; see Section 510 below for a list of those species included here.
+Per the NMFS Northeast Regional Office Protected Resources Division, this chapter also includes discussion of finfish "Species of Concern" which may occur within the SAMP area; see section 510 below for a list of those species included here.
 Available fisheries dependent and independent data from the past decade are used to establish baseline conditions.
 Available historic information on fisheries is included to underscore the longstanding economic and cultural importance of these activities to Rhode Island.